Home » Scholarly Communications

 Other new initiatives to improve the student experience

 Joining the Open Textbook Network is one of several important initiatives the Library has embarked upon with campus partners to address course content affordability issues.
 In cooperation with the Associated Students of the University of California, Educational Technology Services, and the Center for Teaching & Learning, the Library launched an informal working group in Fall 2016 to explore how we might reduce student costs for assigned course materials.
 The working group obtained a charter for two pilot programs that will run in Fall 2017.
+The Library received financial support for the scholarly communications program, which supports the Open Textbook Network initiative and the pilot services, from The Arcadia Foundation.

 With the first piloted service, the Library will process participating instructors’ syllabi to locate copies of open, free, or Library-licensed or acquired resources that otherwise students would have had to purchase as print course packs.
 With the second service, the Library and its partners will offer grants and programmatic support to instructors to enable them to adopt or create open books or textbooks, thereby reducing student expenditures on high-priced materials.